-The best part about Chicago’s BBQ scene is that we aren’t hostage to a particular region - from St. Louis to Kansas City to Carolina to the elusive McDonald’s McRib.
-You’ll find all of Chicago’s wonderful BBQ represented on the 11 spots on this guide (sans McRib, unfortunately).
+The best part about Chicago’s BBQ scene is that we aren’t beholden to a particular region—from St. Louis to Kansas City to Carolina to the elusive McDonald’s McRib.
+You’ll find all of Chicago’s wonderful BBQ represented on the 10 spots on this guide (sans McRib, unfortunately).
 So put these restaurants at the top of your list the next time you plan an afternoon around smoked meats and sides.
 Whether or not “next time” means tomorrow is up to you.

 Soul & Smoke has a familiar story: a catering business designed for events buys a food truck and pivots to takeout and delivery because of the pandemic.
-But now this outstanding barbecue spot in Evanston has (along with a food truck) two ghost kitchens in Avondale and the South Loop, and a stall at Time Out Market in Fulton Market.
+But now this outstanding barbecue spot in Evanston has (along with a food truck) a ghost kitchen in Avondale, and a stall at Time Out Market in Fulton Market.
 And not only is the meaty brisket incredible (currently the best in the city), but the sides (like creamy mac and cheese, cornbread muffins, and spicy baked beans) are all just as great as the meat.

 If you ask someone their favorite place for brisket, there’s a 99% chance they’ll say Smoque (especially if they haven’t tried Soul & Smoke).
 Understandably - the brisket at this casual BBQ spot in Irving Park is outstanding.
 But the ribs are too, and shouldn’t be overlooked.
 They’re smoked over oak and applewood, and coated with a Memphis-style dry rub.
 You can choose between baby back, St. Louis style, or a combo platter of both - which is what you should do.